Ohmdenosaurus: Classification

-A number of other basal sauropods have been described since, but relationships to these forms remain vague given the incompleteness of the Ohmdenosaurus specimen.
+Other basal sauropods have been described since, but relationships to these forms remain vague given the incompleteness of the Ohmdenosaurus specimen.
 In 1990, John Stanton McIntosh tentatively included Ohmdenosaurus in the Vulcanodontidae, noting that the tibia is very similar to that of the name-giving genus of the family, Vulcanodon.
-Later, however, the Vulcanodontidae has been demonstrated to be polyphyletic (does not form a natural group) and therefore fell out of use.
+Later, the Vulcanodontidae was demonstrated to be polyphyletic (does not form a natural group) and therefore fell out of use.
 Jay Nair and colleagues, in 2012, compared Ohmdenosaurus to the Australian genus Rhoetosaurus, noting that the tibiae of both genera are relatively slender as seen in later sauropods, unlike the more robust tibiae of other early genera.
 As Rhoetosaurus is geologically younger than Ohmdenosaurus, the latter would have been the earliest known sauropod with a slender tibia.
 The astragalus of Rhoetosaurus was found to be more similar to Ohmdenosaurus than to other sauropods.
 Sebastian Stumpf and colleagues, in 2015, reported fragmentary sauropod remains from the Toarcian of Grimmen in northeastern Germany, including four elements of the pelvic girdle and part of a vertebra.
-Although roughly contemporaneous with Ohmdenosaurus, they cannot be directly compared to the latter because they do not include elements of the hind limb.
-The Grimmen remains do, however, resemble those of the early sauropod Tazoudasaurus from Morocco, while Ohmdenosaurus appears to be closer to Rhoetosaurus.
+Although roughly contemporaneous with Ohmdenosaurus, they cannot be directly compared to the latter because they do not include elements of the hind limbs.
+The Grimmen remains do, however, resemble the early sauropod Tazoudasaurus from Morocco, while Ohmdenosaurus appears to be closer to Rhoetosaurus.
 Stumpf and colleagues therefore suggested that Ohmdenosaurus and the Grimmen sauropod were not closely related to each other.

+In 2020, Oliver Rauhut and colleagues included Ohmdenosaurus in a phylogenetic analysis, but found it to be unstable as it was placed in different positions in the tree by different variants of the analysis, both within and outside of Sauropoda.
+Michael Simms and colleagues, in 2021, suggested that Ohmdenosaurus might be considered a nomen dubium (dubious name) due to the incompleteness of its remains.
+In 2022, Omar Regalado Fernández and Ingmar Werneburg included Ohmdenosaurus in a phylogenetic analysis that placed it within Eusauropoda – a group that comprises most sauropods except some very basal forms such as Tazoudasaurus.
+Within Eusauropoda, Ohmdenosaurus forms a clade with Amygdalodon, Spinophorosaurus, and Volkheimeria in this analysis.

+The following cladogram shows the possible relationships of Ohmdenosaurus according to Omar Regalado Fernández and Ingmar Werneburg in 2022: